projectsesame/sesame/design/external-authorization-design.md

         // If FailOpen is true, the client request is forwarded to the upstream service
         // even if the authorization server fails to respond.
 This field should not be
         // set in most cases.
 It is intended for use only while migrating applications
-        // from internal authorization to Contour external authorization.
+        // from internal authorization to Sesame external authorization.
         //
         // +optional
         FailOpen bool `json:"failOpen,omitempty"`